rvasic/hylastix/README.md

 ---

 ## Possible Extensions
-- Automatic TLS with Let’s Encrypt
+- Use Let's Encrypt for automatic TLS certificates
-- Managed Postgres for HA
+- Use a managed PostgreSQL service for convenience
-- CI/CD for HTML content updates
+- Automate Keycloak user creation from a file or script
 - AKS migration for scale

 ---